 - That’s just under 380 days a year!

-Who knew hipster beards could cause so much damage to our holidays?
-And with these seven new countries set to start using the 264 gates across the country, our queues may only get longer.
+Who knew hipster beards could cause so much damage while we’re on our holidays?
+And with more and more countries adopting eGates, adding to 270+ gates across the 15 air and rail ports in the UK as well as Dublin’s eGates at Terminals 1 and 2, our queues may only get longer.

 Sources: